We Solve Tire Pull Problems

-- With the GSP9700, virtually all possible complaints due to Wheel Balance, Tire Runout, Rim Runout, Tire Force Variation, and Mounting Error are all eliminated before the tire and wheel assembly is placed on the vehicle.
+- With the new technology that we use, virtually all possible complaints due to Wheel Balance, Tire Runout, Rim Runout, Tire Force Variation, and Mounting Error are all eliminated before the tire and wheel assembly is placed on your vehicle.

 - 100% Seamless Quality Control of all wheels going out the door.
-It takes no more effort by the operator, no more steps than doing an everyday type of wheel balance.
+It takes no more effort, and no more steps for us to get it prefect than for us to do an everyday type of wheel balance.

-- If there is a vibration coming from the vehicle when it is driven after the wheels are measured on the GSP9700… then the problem IS NOT WHEEL RELATED!
+- If there is a vibration coming from the vehicle when it is driven after the wheels are measured on the Hunter GSP9700… then the problem IS NOT WHEEL RELATED!
 No more wasted diagnostic time.
 No more swapping of tires.
 No more falsely blamed tires sent back to the manufacturer.
-No more loss of profits tracking down blind vibration problems that cannot be traced.
-This is good for the tire dealer, this is good for the tire manufacturer, this is good for the consumer.
-There is no other piece of equipment available doing such a task.
+No more time spent tracking down blind vibration problems that cannot be traced.
+This is good for us, this is good for the tire manufacturer, AND GOOD FOR YOU, our customer.
+There is not another piece of equipment available that can do this.

 - Now if there is a problem.
 What can we do to fix it?

 Ugh… Who wants to have their brand new tire ground away?
 There are a number of serious problems associated with this process.

 b.
 Match the heavy spot of the tire with the light spot of the rim?

 No!
 For years, traditional wheel balancers have offered this form of weight optimization.
 The primary benefit here is reducing weight; however, this does not take into consideration force variation.
 In some cases, weight optimization can even increase force variation complaints.
 The vibration becomes worse.